mapcraftlabs/mapcraft_docs/configuration/project_settings.md

-# MapCraft Configuration: ProjectSettings object
+# MapCraft Configuration: Project Settings

 General project settings - do not set any values you don't want to update